GenieFramework/GenieAuthentication.jl/README.md

 **HEADS UP**

 If your app wasn't already set up to work with `SearchLight.jl`, you need to add `SearchLight.jl` support first.
 Please check the `Genie.jl` documentation on how to do that, for example at <https://genieframework.github.io/Genie.jl/dev/tutorials/4-1--Developing_MVC_Web_Apps.html#Connecting-to-the-database>.
+This includes setting up a `db/connection.yml` and an empty migration table with `create_migrations_table` if it has not already been done.

 ---